dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/_index.md

 ### Refresh Button

-Fusion CAC is regularly reacting to account activity, submitting information to the encoder, updating Workgroups, and returning data to the EMR.
+Fusion CAC is regularly reacting to account activity, submitting information to the encoder, updating Workgroups, and returning data to the EHR.
 When working from the assigned accounts listing, it is recommended to occasionally refresh the data and update the Workgroups with recent information.

 ![Refresh Button](RefreshButton.png)